 Step 3: In the Settings menu, select Sounds and vibration.

 Step 4: Select Notification sounds in the next menu.

 You’ll now see a list of potential notification sounds that you can set.
 Select one, and all your notifications will start making this sound.

-General notification noises are fine, but if you're juggling personal WhatsApp notifications and Slack notifications from your team at work, you probably want to have different notification sounds so you can tell which app is sending an alert.
-If you don’t like the native sound that the app makes on its own, you can usually change notifications for each individual app to get the exact sounds that you want.
+General notification noises are fine, but if you're juggling personal WhatsApp notifications and Slack notifications from your team at work, you might want to have different notification sounds so you can tell which app is sending an alert.
+If you don’t like the native sound that the app makes on its own, you can change notifications for each individual app to get the exact sounds that you want.
 Here’s what to do.